Teriks/pake/docs/source/runningpake.rst

 both the **--sync-output** and ``PAKE_SYNC_OUTPUT`` environmental variable from inside a pakefile.

-The **--sync-output** option controls whether pake tries to synchronize task output by queueing it during parallel builds, it also disables the IO locking behavior of :py:class:`pake.TaskContext.subake` and :py:class:`pake.TaskContext.call` when their **collect_output** parameter is **True**.
+The **--sync-output** option controls whether pake tries to synchronize task output by queueing it when running with more than one job.
+It also disables the IO locking behavior of :py:class:`pake.TaskContext.subake` and :py:class:`pake.TaskContext.call` when their **collect_output** parameter is **True**.

 In addition, **--sync-output=False** causes :py:class:`pake.TaskContext.subake` to yield a lock